 - Show deep consideration for what’s being said, and

-According to a textbook by Adler on interpersonal communication, silent listening shouldn’t be used as an avoidance strategy but rather as a tool that allows us to stay attentive and nonverbally responsive.
+According to the textbook by Adler on interpersonal communication, silent listening shouldn’t be used as an avoidance strategy but rather as a tool that allows us to stay attentive and nonverbally responsive.

 In brainstorming sessions, which often happen in groups of people who collaborate with each other, having “uninterrupted floor time” for each member can be beneficial.
 When we know we can talk without the fear of being interrupted, “we move quickly past known territory” and start developing new ideas.

 However, we should keep in mind that silence can be interpreted in the wrong way by the other party (as an avoidance tactic, for example).
-So, we should employ it selectively and always ensure we maintain nonverbal feedback (like eye contact and other non-verbal gestures) in order to provide clarity.
+So, we should employ it selectively and always ensure we maintain nonverbal feedback (like eye contact and other nonverbal gestures) to provide clarity.

 Those who use voice calls to conduct their meetings or video conferencing for business communication might think that written communication skills shouldn’t fall into the collaboration skills category.